(This article is updated every now and then. Last update: January 21st, 2022)

 The segment „Planning with Power BI” is growing fast.
 As it is an obvious idea to think about using the same solution for planning as for reporting, more and more vendors are positioning themselves in and around Power BI planning tasks.

-Up to now, three vendors (Acterys, Power ON and Visual BI with Valq) are already listed on the Powerbimap with planning offerings that are natively integrated into Power BI with a variety of Power BI custom visuals.
+Up to now, six vendors (Acterys, Power ON, Visual BI with Valq, defcato Global, K4 Analytics and Accobat) are already listed on the Powerbimap with planning offerings that are natively integrated into Power BI with a variety of Power BI custom visuals.
 One important characteristic of the embedded solutions is that they allow to enter data DIRECTLY within the Power BI user interface.

 Initially coming from rather “light” planning scenarios like sales planning without complex calculations and KPIs, those solutions are growing more and more to full CPM solutions, offering also other modules like consolidation and more advanced workflow functionality.
 That’s why they are on the way to become direct competitors to the established CPM vendors, while those vendors add Power BI integrations to their offering.
 The last group includes well-known names like Tagetik, Kepion, Lucanet or Prophix.